citizenfx/fivem-docs/content/docs/alchemist/_index.md

 ### What is Asset Refinement?

-**Asset Refinement** automatically corrects your Legacy assets while converting them to Enhanced format.
+**Asset Refinement** automatically corrects your Legacy assets.
+This is useful if you have existing Legacy assets that were created with older tools.

 ### Requirements to Run Alchemist

 - Windows 11

+### Supported Filetypes

+The following filetypes are supported:

+YDR, YTD, YFT, YPT and YDD.

 ---